 Preparation is Key

 Any renovation is a daunting prospect so the creation of a detailed schedule of what is required will help massively.
 Make a list of what is required for each area of the property.
 For example, if you are doing renovations to the exterior of your property or roof will you need scaffolding.
-Whether you’re looking for scaffolding in Edinbrugh or London, it doesn’t matter, as in the UK its typical and naturally the safest route when dealing with the roof of your property.
+Whether you’re looking for scaffolding in Edinburgh or London, it doesn’t matter, as in the UK its typical and naturally the safest route when dealing with the roof and any roof repairs of your property.
 Assign timeframes for each job and try to avoid jobs overlapping and ensure you have any contractors booked in advance and tied down to times and dates.

 Without a detailed plan of action, any renovation can turn into a very stressful experience.
 It is commonplace for deadlines to be missed, however, it is much better to make a schedule and wherever possible stick to it.